 5. Melt the chocolate chips in the microwave (I don't have the patience for a double boiler).
 My microwave does this in 30 second intervals.
 Nuke the chips for 30 seconds, stir, nuke 30 seconds, stir, nuke, stir... until they're melted.
 Use a piping bag with a round decorating tip to draw the eyes and mouths on.

-If you don't feel like melting chocolate and dealing with messy piping bags, the lazy way to give them faces is to stick two mini chocolate chips in each ghost as the eyes, and a little row of mini chips as the mouths.
+If you don't feel like melting chocolate and dealing with messy piping bags, the lazy way to give them faces is to stick two mini chocolate chips into each ghost as the eyes, and a little row of mini chips as the mouths.

 This recipe makes about 20 happy little vegan ghosts.
 Keep them refrigerated!